Module 2

 Summary

-In this module you have expanded your application with more functionality in the sense of adding more pages, configuring dynamic tracks to control user flow and setting up prefill of fields both with available data sources in Altinn and custom code.
+In this module, you have expanded your application with more functionality by adding additional pages, configuring dynamic track to control user flow, and configuring prefilling of form fields using available data sources in Altinn and custom code.

-The service should run on your local computer with local test and you should be able to test both user flows and confirm that the right fields are prefilled.
+The service should run on your local machine for local testing, and you should be able to test both user flows and confirm that the correct fields are prefilled.

 Solution